How to get to Montezuma from La Fortuna and Arenal Volcano?

 Choosing Your Ideal Route

 Getting to Montezuma or Tambor Airport from La Fortuna and Arenal Volcano offers a range of travel options to suit every type of traveler.
 If you're pressed for time, flying is a fast and picturesque choice.
 For a hassle-free journey with a bit of comfort, shared or private shuttles strike a great balance between cost and convenience.
 Those craving a bit of adventure might prefer the flexibility of a rental car, while budget-conscious travelers can take in the sights at a slower pace with the local bus system.
 Whatever route you take, your trip will be filled with Costa Rica’s natural beauty and lead you to unforgettable experiences on the stunning Nicoya Peninsula.
-So, plan ahead, keep an open mind, and enjoy the adventure!
+So, plan, keep an open mind, and enjoy the adventure!

 What is the best way to get to Montezuma from La Fortuna?